pkirkbride/reading-notes/04-structure-html.md

 <p>Here's the text that will appear on the web page.</p>
 ```

-To see more examples and get a better understanding of how to compose HTML, I suggest taking a look at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics).
+To see more examples and get a better understanding of how to compose HTML, take a look at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics).

-Semantics plays an important role in writing code for HTML pages.
+Semantics also plays an important role in writing code for HTML pages.
 In this context, semantics refers the meaning of the tags used in the code.
 For example, you could specifiy all of the details \(e.g. typeface, font, line breaks)\ about how an address should look displayed on the page every time an address is displayed.
 Alternatively, if you use the `<address>` tag, not only can the style be defined once on the CSS, it will influence search engine rankings based on the tags on the page.